roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-08 ****** byTheTalkMan© We had traveled the world as well, our sojourns turning into sexual romps in far-off places.
+We had traveled the world as well, our sojourns turning into sexual romps in far-off places.
 We had done things in public, and even done a few things with other women.
 Needless to say, the level of filth did not dissipate in the least between us.
 Things only got nastier.

  It was bliss.